massmux/lightstack/README.md

 ### First temporary boot

 Now you need to boot the first time the system in order to let it initialize basic files.
+It is normal if you see errors in connection to the phoenixd funding souce, because you still did not configure it.
 So run

 ```
 docker compose up